-I always try to engage in sensible debate so I said he should have a say but the ultimate decision has to be the woman's.
+I always try to engage in sensible debate so I said that he should have a say but the ultimate decision has to be the woman's.
 A lively discussion ensued.
-She then asked me if I thought a woman who had an abortion was a 'murderer'.
+She then asked me if I thought a woman who has an abortion was a 'murderer'.

 This was my reply:

 "Human life starts as an embryo which may be expelled or resorbed without a woman even knowing it was there.
 An embryo may develop into a foetus which may naturally die and be expelled at any point in the pregnancy.
 A foetus may go full term and be stillborn.
 A foetus becomes viable in medical terms these days at around 24 weeks - assuming of course that its family has access to the sophisticated medical care that such a premature infant needs to survive.
 That sort of care is not available universally and a baby born that prematurely to a poor family or at a distance from advanced pre-term care, is highly unlikely to survive.

 "Even if a child is born full term, if it is born into a poor family - especially in the less developed world - it may become one of the 3 million babies that are stillborn each year, or one of the 6 million children who die every year before the age of 5 - 45% of whom die in the first 28 days of life.
 It might end up being a slave or trafficked as a sex object or be killed in a drone strike or any of the many hideous fates that befall so many innocent little children.

 "You might stop and consider, in the time it took you to write your question, how many hundreds of innocent children worldwide died from a myriad of mainly preventible causes - e.g. for want of clean water, basic medicines and food?
 How many women died in childbirth?
 How many women became pregnant who do not want a child because they simply don’t have the financial, emotional or physical resources to carry it and care for it?
 How many women became pregnant as a result of forced sex?